MedusaRSVR/Image-Dup-Finder-Delete-Python/README.md

 You've been warned.

 Why i created it?
-I have ACDSee installed and it's Duplicate-Finder isn't as powerfull as i wished it would.
+I have ACDSee installed and it's Duplicate-Finder isn't as powerfull as i wish it would.
 I have tons of images on my pc due to the excessive use of Stable Diffusion Checkpoint-/LoRa-Training and i wanted to have a good tool to get rid of the duplicates.
 That's why...
 Have fun...